Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Extension to Integer Free Multiflow

-Starting with this integral multiflow $\F$, we repeatedly apply the search and augmentation procedures until we certify that no further augmentation is possible in the network.
-Since $\OPTint(N)-\val(\F)=O(|E|\log|T|)$ holds, these procedures are applied $O(|E|\log|T|)$ times.
+Starting with this integral multiflow $\F$, we repeatedly augment by short augmenting walks until we certify that no further augmentation is possible in the network.
+Since $\OPTint(N)-\val(\F)=O(|E|\log|T|)$ holds, {the number of iterations is $O(|E|\log|T|)$.}